Chincha to Cusco Bus

 To travel from Chincha to Cusco you must go through the distance of 557 mi (897 km), that takes about 19 hours by land.
 The transport company that covers this itinerary is Civa, with bus tickets from s/.80 to s/.140.
 Buses leave at 4:15 p.m. and 8:25 p.m. from the terminal Paramericana Sur, in the center of Chincha city.
 Their destination is the main Terminal Terrestre of Cusco, placed on the outskirts of the city.
 The climate of Cusco is temperate, with a temperature that varies from 66°F (19°C) to 39°F (4°C).

-Why book Chincha to Cusco bus with redBus?
+Why book a Chincha to Cusco bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Chincha to Cusco.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Chincha to Cusco.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The word Chincha comes from the word “chinchay”, which means “jaguar”, the main deity of the Chincha culture.
 The chincha are considered the most renowned merchants of the pre-Hispanic period, skillful to transport goods through the maritime and terrestrial routes.
 This culture resisted to the inca domination, but was defeated in the 15th century, and was assimilated to the empire; with the passing of time the chinchas under the inca domination contributed to expand the empire.In 1537 with the Spanish arrival the city was founded under the name of “Villa Santiago de Almagro”.
 It was in the colonial period that took place the miscegenation between indigenous, Spanish and black people, what supposed a cultural change that would establish the basis of the future culture of the modern Chincha.
 In October the 13th 1900 a law divided the province of Chincha, and so the capital moved to Chincha Alta.*A curious detail is that Chincha could have been the peruvian capital, but the murder of Diego de Almagro changed completely the plans of the colonial organization.